luis-gonzales/trackernet/README.md

 If one desires to perform training, the following are required:  Instead, describe what `./init.sh` downloads (change due to model having to go on Google Drive.

 1. YOLO weights.
 These are used to initialize the parameters in the "head" of the CNN architecture (more on this in the Overview section).
 2. [TrackingNet](https://github.com/SilvioGiancola/TrackingNet-devkit) dataset.
 The entire dataset is not required.
 In fact, TrackerNet is currently trained on a subset of the dataset, including TRAIN_0, TRAIN_1, TRAIN_2, and TRAIN_3.
+Describe skip every 5
 3. Because the CNN requires two input images per forward pass, a file is needed to manage the associations.
 A JSON file was used to group adjacent frames of TrackingNet.

 Running `./init.sh` downloads (a) open-source YOLO parameters and (b) the specific dataset used during development to `data/` (requirements 1 and 3 above).